Two-photon-interaction effects in the bad-cavity limit: Adiabatic elimination

 where we recall that $l=1$ for the 1ph case and $l=2$ for the 2ph one, and

 As expected, even in the 2ph case the adiabatic elimination gives rise to collective dissipative terms [second line of Eq.~\eqref{eq:TheReducedMasterEquation}].
-Notice that, although Eq.~\eqref{eq:TheReducedMasterEquation} retains its formal structure when changing $l$ (see Appendix~\ref{APPsec:MathematicalMapping} for details), the effective parameters $\alpha^l, \gamma_l$, and $n_l$ coming from the adiabatic elimination depend differently in the two models on the physical parameters $g$, $\beta$, $k$, $\omega$, and $T$ [see Eq.~\eqref{eq:MEparameters}].
-This results in profound physical differences between the 1ph case and the 2ph one, leading to novel effects specific to the 2ph case.
+We observe that differently from the case of collective radiative phenomena induced by the interaction of different atoms with a common vacuum field \cite{GROSS1982301}, here the collective phenomena result from the coupling with a common damped HO.
+Notice that, although Eq.~\eqref{eq:TheReducedMasterEquation} retains its formal structure when changing $l$ (see Appendix~\ref{APPSec:MathematicalMapping} for details), the effective parameters $\alpha^l, \gamma_l$, and $n_l$ coming from the adiabatic elimination depend differently in the two models on the physical parameters $g$, $\beta$, $k$, $\omega$, and $T$ [see Eq.~\eqref{eq:MEparameters}].
+This results in profound physical differences between the 1ph case and the 2ph one, leading to unexpected effects specific to the 2ph case.
 In particular, we can identify three main modifications.
 A first evident difference regards the dependence of the unitary driving term on $\alpha$, which is linear in the 1ph case and quadratic in the 2ph one.
-An even more striking difference concerns the collective relaxation rate $\gamma_l$ which, only in the 2ph case, depends on the parameters characterizing the state of the HO at order zero, $n_1$ and $\alpha$ (see Appendix~\ref{APPsec:AdiabaticEliminationHarmonicOScillator}).
-Finally, the coherent pumping increases the temperature of the effective collective bath seen by the qubits, generated by the adiabatic elimination of the HO.
+An even more striking difference concerns the collective relaxation rate $\gamma_l$ which, only in the 2ph case, depends on the parameters characterizing the state of the HO at order zero, $n_1$ and $\alpha$ (see Appendix~\ref{APPSec:AdiabaticEliminationApplied}).
+Finally, the coherent pumping increases the temperature of the effective collective bath seen by the TLSs, generated by the adiabatic elimination of the HO.
 In particular, setting $\ndue =\bar{n}_{2\omega,T^*}= [e^{2\hbar\omega/\prt{k_B T^*}} - 1]^{-1}$, the temperature of this collective bath is

-Notice that when $\alpha=0$ the temperature of this collective bath would be the same of the original bath of the HO ($T^*=T$).
-The peculiar form of $\gamma_2 $ and $n_2$, especially their quadratic dependence on $|\alpha|$, can be useful to manipulate the dynamics of the qubits, possibly enhancing their absorption and emission processes.
+Notice that when $\alpha=0$ the temperature of this collective bath would be the same as that of the original bath of the HO ($T^*=T$).
+The peculiar form of $\gamma_2 $ and $n_2$, especially their quadratic dependence on $|\alpha|$, can be useful to manipulate the dynamics of the TLSs, possibly enhancing their absorption and emission processes.

 In the following, we discuss the physical consequences of these differences.
 In order to check the validity of the adiabatic elimination, we will show in several figures numerical simulations of the full model of Eq.~\eqref{eq:FullModel}.